shenko/shenko/README.rst

 Features
 --------

-This project is written entirely in python
+This project is written entirely in python, and uses the panda3d game engine.

 Credits
 -------